Jason-Antigone Dane: ID trail

 In November 2017, Dane took legal steps to ask to legally be referred as gender neutral, with gender erased from Dane's ID.
 That came one month after a bill was passed from the Parliament to allow people to change the gender on their identity cards.
 However, Dane wanted gender to be erased entirely.
-Dane was the first person to ask for official recognition as a non-binary person.
-Dane is genderqueer.
+Dane, who is genderqueer, was the first person to ask for official recognition as a non-binary person.
 During the hearing, Dane was accompanied by Grigoris Valianatos.

 In February 2018, the court ruled in favour of allowing Dane to identify as a non-binary person on identity cards, but not to totally erase gender from the cards.

 Bill on LGBT adoption

 Dane was under the spotlight of mass media when attending the House of the Hellenic Parliament for LGBT adoption on May 9, 2018.
 During the hearing, MP Kostas Katsikis stated that homosexuality was a crime equal to pedophilia.
 Dane left the house as a sign of disapproval.